 Now, there’s another reason to get a shingles vaccine.
 New research finds that by lowering your risk for shingles, you also lower your risk for heart attack and mini-stroke.
 To arrive at this finding, researchers at University College London scoured existing patient medical records looking for patterns between shingles and cardiovascular disease.
 After factoring in … Read More

-Shingles is painful enough.
-But to add insult to injury, sometimes a chronic pain syndrome develops after shingles resolves.
-Shingles is a skin rash caused by the chickenpox virus, herpes zoster.
-Studies suggest that roughly 30 to 60 percent of people over age 60 who get shingles may go on to develop post-herpetic neuralgia, or … Read More
+Dealing with a case of shingles is painful enough.
+But once the skin rash resolves, a chronic pain syndrome called post-herpetic neuralgia (PHN) can sometimes develop.
+Studies suggest that roughly 30 to 60 percent of people over age 60 who get shingles — caused by the chickenpox virus, herpes zoster — go on to develop … Read More